apache/arrow/docs/source/developers/documentation.rst

 Building with Docker
 --------------------

-You can use Docker to build the documentation:
+You can use Archery to build the documentation within a docker container:

 .. code-block:: shell

-  make -f Makefile.docker docs
+  archery docker run ubuntu-docs

 The final output is located under ``docs/_build/html``.